ThemeZee/zeedynamic/readme.txt

 == Changelog ==

+= 1.3.4 =
+* fixed alignment of site logo and site title when used together
+* fixed small live preview issue in Customizer for site title and tagline options
+* use localized theme name and description on theme info page

 = 1.3.3 =
 * added transient caching to post slider
 * added post hyperlinks to slider images in post slider